(Updated Aug. 8, 2025)

 Breadon told the Post-Dispatch, “I asked him how he would like to play with the Cardinals and he shot back, ‘I sure would.’ ”

 Though he was 40, Martin insisted his age was 10 because his birthday was Feb.
-29, a date which appears on the calendar only in a leap year, or once every four years.
+29, a date which appears on the calendar only once every four years.

 “He still has his old-time sparkle and speed,” said Cardinals manager Billy Southworth.
 “I think he will help a lot.”